arindam31/ImageResizer/README.md

 5) suffix/prefix pull down
 6) Display extension and size of each file - Done
 7) Double clicking should open file with default software
-8) Add Convert Button and attach to resizer - Done
+8) Add Convert Button and attach to "resizer" - Done
 9) Display size of new created file - Done
 10) Popup for no option to convert and integer only - Done
 11) Show resolution - Done